cyanching/Scitify/README.md

 ```

-Scitify is a custom tool designed to automatically retrieve the latest scientific publications based on your specified research interests.
-It sends notifications via email (currently supports sending from Outlook and Gmail accounts, but can send to any email service) and/or Twitter (operating as a bot posting paper updates).
-Scitify currently powers the [@Pha_Tran_Papers](https://x.com/pha_tran_papers) bot set up and managed by [me](https://x.com/chingcyan) on Twitter (referred to as "X" by some), though for convenience, I'll keep referring to it as Twitter.
+Scitify is a specialised tool developed to automatically retrieve the latest scientific publications based on predefined research interests.
+It delivers notifications via email (currently supports sending from Outlook and Gmail accounts, with the ability to send to any email provider) and/or Twitter (functioning as a bot to post paper updates).
+Originally, I wrote the base code of Scitify to power my Twitter bot [@Pha_Tran_Papers](https://x.com/pha_tran_papers).
+I have since built upon and refined the original code, and organised it into Scitify aiming at being user-friendly.
+Hopefully, others can now effortlessly set up custom feeds tailored to their scientific interests with Scitify.

 ## Features